 What was the Silk Route?

-The Silk Route was a trade route that originated in the second century B.C. and lasted until the 14th century A.D.
+The Silk Route (or Silk Road) was a trade route that originated in the second century B.C. and lasted until the 14th century A.D.
 It extended from Asia to the Mediterranean, going through China, Persia, India, Greece, Italy, and Arabia.
 The route was called the Silk Route because extensive silk trading was conducted during the period.

 During the period, silk was a valuable fabric invented in China, which originally dominated the silk market until the secrets of silk production spread across the world.
 Apart from silk, the route boosted the trading of fruits, vegetables, spices, grains, wood, animal skin, metal, and other valuable items.